 Every October we celebrate National Physical Therapy Month.
-This annual occurrence is our opportunity to celebrate the profession and our own physical therapists and physical therapy assistants, who make a difference in patient lives each day.
+This annual occurrence is our opportunity to celebrate the profession and our own physical therapists and physical therapy assistants and aides, who make a difference in patient lives each day.
 It also gives us the opportunity to raise awareness about the benefits of physical therapy, and the importance of physical activity and the role PTs and PTAs play in helping people get moving.

 Who are physical therapists?

 Physical therapists are experts in human movement and the musculoskeletal system.
 They diagnose and treat individuals of all ages and abilities, with the goal of improving quality of life through hands-on care, patient education, and prescribed exercise.
 Physical therapists primarily work with individuals recovering from an injury or surgical procedure, but also care for people who simply want to become healthier and prevent future issues.

 Physical therapists are evidence-based health care professionals who offer cost-effective care that improves mobility and relieves pain, reduces the need for surgery and opioid prescription drugs, and allows patients to actively participate in their own recovery plan that is designed to meet their needs and achieve their individual goals.

 Founded in the early 1950s, Therapeutic Associates Physical Therapy has stood the test of time.
 For us, it’s more than just a job.
 From your first visit and throughout your course of care, we offer personalized services designed to meet your individual needs.

 What are the benefits of working with a physical therapist?

 There are many benefits of physical therapy – from pain reduction to improved movement.
 But many people are unaware of the extent of the benefits that PT can provide.